Registratrion and review

 - Fill in the social security number (personnummer), name or LUCAT-id of the doctoral student and click "next".

-- The signed minutes from the preparatory meeting.
+The signed minutes from the preparatory meeting, and

 - When completed, click on "Applicate and mail".
 You will then return to the list with upcoming defences.
 In the row with current errands, click on the triangle to access the PDF version of the form, which is available for printing.